 The Best Muay Thai / Boxing Hands Wraps

 If you are looking to purchase a new pair of hand wraps I suggest you have a look at Fairtex Elastic Cotton Hand wraps.
 These are the best hand wraps for both boxing and Muay Thai.

-I have used a few pairs of these handwraps for the last few years and they feel great when you put them on, the last long, and they really tighten up when you wrap up.
+I have used a six or seven pairs of these handwraps for the last few years and they feel great when you put them on, the last long, and they really tighten up when you wrap up.

 How do you put on hand wraps?

 Before I talk about the different types of hand wraps that are available, it is important to know how to wrap your hands.

 In my experience, there are two effective ways to put on hand wraps.
 The first way of wrapping hands is the traditional boxing method.
 Boxers will usually wrap their hands with extra support around the wrist to ensure that it is one solid fist.

 The second way of wrapping hands is the traditional Muay Thai method that many Thais use.
 This way involves making a pre-made cushion around the knuckle of the wraps, and then wrapping the hand wraps around this cushion.
 While this way takes more time and requires you to pre-roll your hand wraps, it provides excellent support around the knuckles and is (in my opinion) the best way of wrapping your hands.

 Instead of writing down step by step of how to put on your hand wraps, here are videos that demonstrate each way of wrapping your hands.
 Keep in mind that every fighter has their own variation of wrapping hands, so don’t get caught up with the exact number of loops etc. The length of your wrap will often determine how to wrap your hands.

 You will notice that Johnny focuses on keeping the wrist, knuckles, and thumb secured in this hand wrap.
 This is one of the easiest ways to wrap your hand, but it is also very effective.
 This is the method that I use to wrap my hand because it is simply and effective.